YaleDHLab/lab-workshops/networks/README.md

 - the node list stores information about individual entities,
 - the edge list stores information about the relationship between entities.

 Below is a snippet of the node and edge list that we used to create the Marvel movies network.
-Each character was given a unique ID (which prevents confusion if characters share the same name), and that unique ID was used to create the edges.
+Each character was given a unique ID (which prevents confusion if characters share the same name) that was used in both the node and edge lists.

 <p align="center"><img width="700" height="450" src="https://github.com/YaleDHLab/lab-workshops/blob/master/networks/images/data-node-edge-lists.png"></br>Marvel Movies Node and Edge List</p>

 ## Going Further with NetworkX

-To get started building custom networks with NetworkX in Python, feel free to explore the DHLab's [Introduction to NetworkX Notebook](https://colab.research.google.com/drive/1dfh9kZVHTKve9BS_hIn9tit9oZkeihCS?usp=sharing).
+To get started building custom networks with NetworkX in Python, explore the DHLab's [Introduction to NetworkX Notebook](https://colab.research.google.com/drive/1dfh9kZVHTKve9BS_hIn9tit9oZkeihCS?usp=sharing).